District Leadership Committee

 To avoid the appearance of bias or impropriety, committee members having a personal or professional relationship with a particular candidate shall abstain from the discussion and voting, as a matter of good judgment.
 Members of the committee cannot participate in any campaign for district office nor endorse any candidate for district office.

 The committee may ask to meet personally with candidates.
-Committee deliberations, including vote tallies, are confidential and cannot be divulged to anyone except the district governor, World Headquarters, and the Board of Directors.
+Committee deliberations, including vote tallies, are confidential and cannot be divulged to anyone except the district director, World Headquarters, and the Board of Directors.
 The committee shall interview all known candidates for each elected position.
 Each candidate shall be evaluated using standard criteria that the chair will provide to the committee members.

 The committee must verify that candidates meet eligibility requirements.
 No prospective candidate can be nominated until:

-- At the time of taking office, the district director must have served at least six consecutive months as club president and at least 12 consecutive months as a lieutenant governor, division governor or a combination of these.
+- At the time of taking office, the district director must have served at least six consecutive months as club president and at least 12 consecutive months as a lieutenant governor, division director or a combination of these.

 - At the time of taking office, the division director must have served at least six consecutive months as members of a district council.